Getting Things Done - GTD

 avatar

-Commented over 6 years ago Steve Parker
+Commented about 7 years ago Steve Parker

 What an excellent article, Francisco!
 I use Pocket and now you have made me rethink this -- which I am still doing.
 Your perspective makes a lot of sense.
 I may another one who ditches Pocket.